CardiacModelling/space-filling-designs/README.md

 The python script `for_nanion_data_export/gary2txt.py` will add the final 'reversal ramp' portions of the protocol, then it creates a text file that can be read by [txt2eph.py](https://github.com/CardiacModelling/nanion-data-export/blob/master/txt2eph.py) for conversion to Nanion .eph format.

+## TODO!

+Before public release!

+The cmaes.m that is included here is under a copyleft GPL licence, so we can't licence all this as BSD as usual.
+We should probably just make this project a GPL licence too (can't see it wanting to be commercialised).
+Alternatively we keep our licence and tell people they have to go and download the cmaes.m separately as a prerequisite, but that's annoying.